tedee-com/tedee-api-doc/docs/source/howtos/manage-and-operate-gates.rst

     curl -X DELETE "|apiUrl|/api/|apiVersion|/my/gate/1" -H "accept: application/json" -H "Authorization: Bearer <<access token>>"

-As a result you will delete gate.
+After running this endpoint, the gate will disappear from your Tedee account.

 .. warning::

-    The gate will be added again as new device during next sync, if you haven't deleted it from your BleBox account.
-If you want to delete gate permanently you have to delete it from your BleBox account first.
+    The gate will be added as a new device during the next synchronization between the Tedee and Blebox systems.
+If you want to delete the gate permanently, you must delete it from your BleBox account first.